-The Two-Color Honeycomb Brioche stitch creates a wonderful lofty fabric.
-Using two colors, the stitch pattern creates a solid plain of one color, peeping from behind a layer of delicate lattice work in the contrast color.
+The Two-Color Honeycomb Brioche stitch creates a wonderful lofty fabric with a, you guessed it, honeycomb texture!
+Using two colors, the stitch pattern creates a solid plane of one color, which peeps from behind delicate latticework in the contrast color.
 With just a four-row repeat, this stitch pattern is much simpler than it looks!
+Here’s our Two-Color Honeycomb Brioche Tutorial, where we show you how to create this fascinating stitch pattern.

 We used this stitch in our Latticework Wrap, knit up in Cotton Pure.
 Check out the free pattern to try it out for yourself!